Robust bleating tree frog

-The robust bleating tree frog (Litoria dentata), also known as Keferstein's tree frog, is a species of tree frog in the subfamily Pelodryadinae.
+The robust bleating tree frog (Colleeneremia dentata), also known as Keferstein's tree frog, is a species of tree frog in the family Pelodryadidae.
 This frog is endemic to coastal eastern Australia, where it ranges from northeastern New South Wales to the NSW/Queensland border.
 It has also been introduced to Lord Howe Island.

 Taxonomy

 Prior to 2021, this species was thought to have a much wider range, from northeastern Victoria to southern Queensland, and was simply known as the bleating tree frog.
 However, Rowley et al (2021) distinguished three distinct clades within the species, based on genetic divergence, slight morphological differences, and notable differences in vocalizations; the latter were collected via the FrogID Australia citizen science project.
-Two new species were described from north and south of L. dentata's range: the slender bleating tree frog (L. balatus) to the north and the screaming tree frog (L. quiritatus) to the south.
-This significantly reduced the known range for L. dentata, although it is known to still be a common and adaptable species.
+Two new species were described from north and south of C. dentata's range: the slender bleating tree frog (C. balatus) to the north and the screaming tree frog (C. quiritatus) to the south.
+This significantly reduced the known range for C. dentata, although it is known to still be a common and adaptable species.

 Description

-This species can be distinguished from the two species split off from it by its more robust build compared to L. balatus and a brownish vocal sac that turns dull yellow when fully inflated.
+This species can be distinguished from the two species split off from it by its more robust build compared to C. balatus and a brownish vocal sac that turns dull yellow when fully inflated.